Grisactin 250 Side Effects

 Applies to griseofulvin: oral capsule, oral suspension, oral tablet

-Along with its needed effects, griseofulvin (the active ingredient contained in Grisactin 250) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by griseofulvin (the active ingredient contained in Grisactin 250).
+In the event that any of these side effects do occur, they may require medical attention.

 - Blistering, peeling, or loosening of the skin